Webinars have exploded since the pandemic forced us all online.

 - Completely customizable player

 - White labeling options for resellers

 - Facebook Live and YouTube Live integration

 - Extensive user control

 Let's be clear: Livestream is the restaurant where anyone who needs to ask about the prices should probably leave.
 They cater to many of the biggest companies in the world, and their product is positioned accordingly.

 With all that said, there is a honkingly huge amount of features built into Livestream.
 You can do live overlay graphics just like you see on live sports and news events.
 Audience chat is fully featured, and there are like Q&A sessions in addition to live polls.

 Also, you get all of that at the lowest tier.
-As you move up in pricing, you’ll get access to features live private livestreaming, geo-blocking, and IP address restrictions.
+As you move up in pricing, you'll get access to features like live private live streaming, geo-blocking, and IP address restrictions.

 Pricing: Free to $12.99 per month

 - Unlimited cloud storage at the top tier